grafana/diy-iot/README.md

 <img src="https://user-images.githubusercontent.com/30407135/120989440-d8fa7a00-c77f-11eb-95b3-05f1a2d7b9c5.png" alt="arduino" height="500"/>
 Now, in Tools > Boards, you are able to select your ESP32 board.
 This tells the Arduino IDE which profile and base libraries to use when compiling the firmware image, and how to flash it to the board.
 <img src="https://user-images.githubusercontent.com/30407135/120989739-2545ba00-c780-11eb-8caf-be2da7ea98ba.png" alt="arduino" height="500"/>

+### Using Arduino IDE and uploading program

+In the Arduino environment, the programs that we are writing are called sketches.Before uploading the sketches to your development board, make sure that:
+- Sketch can be compiled.
+Click on the ***Verify button*** on top that goes through your sketch, checks for errors and compiles it.
+- In the ***Tools > Board*** submenu, you’ve selected the correct type of development port
+- In the ***Tools > Port*** submenu, you’ve selected the new correct COM port

 ## Set up Grafana Cloud
 As mentioned, we are going to be using Grafana Cloud — which comes with hosted Grafana, Grafana Loki, and Graphite — for our data storage and data visualization.
 The free tier comes with 10,000 series for Prometheus metrics and 50GB for logs in Loki, which is definitely more than enough for simple monitoring solutions.